 The owner and chairman of Ipswich Town Football Club spent his early years in a family cottage in the small village of Walsham le Willows, near Bury St Edmunds.

-That abiding memory was a factor when he bought the Portman Road club in 2007 at a knock down price.
-The 49-year-old Evans is listed 143rd in the Sunday Times Rich List with a £625 million fortune from companies, which employ more than 3,000 people worldwide.
+That abiding memory was a factor when he bought the Portman Road club in 2007 at a knockdown price.
+The 49-year-old Evans is listed 143rd in the Sunday Times Rich List with a £625 million fortune from companies which employ more than 3,000 people worldwide.

-A keen golfer, he has two homes in London, but is a regular visitor to Suffolk, often arriving by helicopter and staying and dining close to the Ipswich club.
+A keen golfer, he has two homes in London but is a regular visitor to Suffolk, often arriving by helicopter and staying and dining close to the Ipswich club.
 See places to stay

 Cardinal Thomas Wolsey (approx. 1471-1475 – 29 November 1530) – this historical political figure and Cardinal of the Roman Catholic Church was born in Ipswich and attended Ipswich School.
-Wolsey came into great power as King Henry VIII’s chief adviser, and held Henry’s confidence until the King decided to seek an annulment of his marriage to Catherine of Aragon in order to marry Anne Boleyn.
+Wolsey came into great power as King Henry VIII’s chief adviser and held Henry’s confidence until the King decided to seek an annulment of his marriage to Catherine of Aragon in order to marry Anne Boleyn.
 Wolsey’s failure to secure the annulment is widely perceived to have directly caused his downfall and arrest.
 In 1529, Wolsey was stripped of his government office and property and accused of treason.
 Wolsey fell ill and died just before his hearing on 29 November 1530.

 Sir Alfred Munnings – (8 October 1878–17 July 1959) – one of England’s finest painters of horses, Alfred Munnings was born in Mendham, Suffolk.
-Munnings’ artistic talent was employed as war artist and he painted many scenes, working on canvas just a few thousand yards from the German front lines.
-Munnings was elected president of the Royal Academy of Art in 1944 until 1949.
+Munnings’ artistic talent was employed as a war artist, and he painted many scenes, working on canvas just a few thousand yards from the German front lines.
+Munnings was elected president of the Royal Academy of Art from 1944 until 1949.
 His presidency is most famous for the departing speech he gave in 1949, attacking modernism.
 He was awarded a knighthood in 1944.
 In 1959 he died at Castle House, Dedham, and his wife later turned their home in Dedham into a museum of his work.
 The village pub in Mendham and a street is also named after him.

 WG Sebald – (18 May 1944 – 14 December 2001) – Although not a Suffolk resident, the great author WG Sebald focused his second novel, The Rings of Saturn, on an account of his own on a walking tour of East Anglia, including Suffolk.
-The frist sentence of the novel thus begins: “In August 1992, when the dog days were drawing to an end, I set off to walk the county of Suffolk, in the hope of dispelling the emptiness that takes hold of me whenever I have completed a long stint of work.”
-In addition to describing the places he sees and people he encounters, Sebald also discusses various episodes of history and literature.
+The first sentence of the novel thus begins: “In August 1992, when the dog days were drawing to an end, I set off to walk the county of Suffolk, in the hope of dispelling the emptiness that takes hold of me whenever I have completed a long stint of work.”
+In addition to describing the places he sees and the people he encounters, Sebald also discusses various episodes of history and literature.
 Sebald died in a car crash near Norwich in 2001, losing control after suffering a heart attack.
 He is buried in St. Andrew’s churchyard in Framingham Earl, Norwich, close to where he lived.

 Dr Elizabeth Garrett Anderson, LSA, MD (9 June 1836 – 17 December 1917) – Garrett was a physician and feminist.
 She second of the nine children of Newson Garrett, a grain merchant and maltster from Aldeburgh.
-After studying medicine in London, her name was entered on the medical register and she was the first woman qualified in Britain to do so.
+After studying medicine in London, her name was entered on the medical register, and she was the first woman qualified in Britain to do so.
 In 1897 Dr Garrett Anderson was elected president of the East Anglian branch of the British Medical Association.
-On 9 November 1908 she was elected mayor of Aldeburgh, the first female mayor in England.
+On 9 November 1908, she was elected mayor of Aldeburgh, the first female mayor in England.
 She died in 1927 and is buried in Aldeburgh.